-Stay in Accord is a language skill for influencing System 1, the subconscious mind.
-It reduces barriers to your message by sidestepping its resistance.
-And then, we can shift our client’s Edited Reality.
+Stay in Accord is a language skill for working with System 1, the subconscious mind that guards a person’s beliefs.
+It reduces resistance to your message by speaking its language and quietly slipping past its defences to shape your client’s Edited Reality.

-System 1 develops a set of beliefs about how the world works and how to keep us safe, wanted and respected.
+System 1 forms beliefs about how the world works, how to stay safe, accepted and respected.
 These System 1 beliefs form our Identity, which creates our Edited Reality.

-If we are to influence anyone, we want to have an effect on their ER.
+If we are to influence anyone, we want to have an effect on their Edited Reality.
 To do this, we have to work with their belief system, not against it.

 System 1 will slam the door shut on anything that doesn’t agree with its purpose, especially in stressful times.
 So a client will not respond to reassuring words that run counter to their Identity Beliefs.

-Remember Ananya, who we met in the first Chapter?
-She felt nervous and vulnerable standing in front of an audience.
+She felt nervous and vulnerable as she stood in front of an audience.
 A well-meaning friend might have said to her;

 These words would not calm Ananya or shift her Edited Reality.
-Her System 1 was gearing up for FFF because her Identity told her she was ‘not good enough’.
-It believes she’s at risk and wants to get her away from ‘danger’.
+Her System 1 was gearing up for Fight, Flight or Freeze (FFF), because her Identity told her she was ‘not good enough’.
+It believes she’s at risk and wants to move her away from the ‘danger’.

 This well-meaning sentence clashes with her Identity Beliefs.
-And so her System 1 resists it; it won’t affect her Edited Reality of the moment.
+And so her System 1 resists it; it won’t shift her Edited Reality of the moment.

 “And”.